Andy Ngo Was Assaulted In Portland Because He Didn’t Have Proud Boy Protection, Says Member In Undercover Tape

 “The incident was an example of a disturbing media model for the Trump era: opportunists using biased reporting, social media, and wild accusations inflame vigilante and digital mobs to target ‘enemies’ such as the media, Democrats, and left-wing activists,” he wrote.

-Per The Daily Beast, Ngo recently parted ways with op-ed website Quillette, which recently came under fire for publishing a hoax article that one of the site’s editors embellished with their own ideology..
-Although Quillette editor-in-chief Claire Lehmann claims Ngo’s departure has nothing to do with the recent video showing him with Patriot Prayer before they attacked Cider Riot bar, the timing is coincidental, and Lehmann’s statement has left many people unconvinced.
+Per The Daily Beast, Ngo recently parted ways with op-ed website Quillette, which recently came under fire for publishing a hoax article that one of the site’s editors embellished with their own ideology.
+Although Quillette Editor-in-Chief Claire Lehmann claims Ngo’s departure has nothing to do with the recent video showing him with Patriot Prayer before they attacked Cider Riot bar, the timing is coincidental.
+However, Lehmann’s statement has left many people unconvinced.